RWS/studio-api-docs/apiconcepts/projectautomation/working_with_project_reports.md

 Working with Project Reports
 ==

-In <Var:ProductName>, the project files have associated a set of predefined reports.
-The built-in reports are visible in the Reports Viewer. <Var:ProductName> Reports API allows the 3rd party developers to extend and customize the existing set of reports and display them within an additional <Var:ProductName> Viewer using a custom developed plugin.
+In Var:ProductName, the project files have associated a set of predefined reports.
+The built-in reports are visible in the Reports Viewer.
+Var:ProductName Reports API allows the 3rd party developers to extend and customize the existing set of reports and display them within an additional Var:ProductName Viewer using a custom developed plugin.

-This chapter contains an example of how to add reports to a project programmatically, modify and delete the existing reports and render the reports using <Var:ProductName> predefined templates or custom templates.
+This chapter contains an example of how to add reports to a project programmatically, modify and delete the existing reports and render the reports using Var:ProductName predefined templates or custom templates.

 Getting the Reports list
 --